What is malware?

 In the left pane, click Turn Windows Firewall on or off (you may be prompted to enter your administrator password).

-Under each network location, click On (recommended) (Windows Vista) or Turn on Windows Firewall (Windows 7), and then click OK.
+Under each network location, click Turn on Windows Firewall, and then click OK.

 Keep your computer up to date

-For more information about how to set Automatic Updates in Windows, see the following article in the Microsoft Knowledge Base:
+For more information about how to set Automatic Updates in Windows, see Windows Update: FAQ

 Don’t be tricked into downloading malware